top of page

-act for
+Who will act for children?

 Every child deserves a good life.
-But government policies have left too many children in poverty, in prison and in need of support.
+But government policies have left too many

+We have a plan.
 But we need you.

 “Too many children are being left behind because children’s rights and wellbeing are not a national priority”